 Soon, I reached a small wooden pier reaching out into the lake.
 It was on my way back when I found out that it was regularly used to drop off tourists that took a boat here.

-I kep following the trail, going up and down along Saint Mary Lake surrounded by majestic mountains.
+I kept following the trail, going up and down along Saint Mary Lake surrounded by majestic mountains.
 Clouds started to gather in the sky, and soon, the rocky peaks in the west disappeared in them.

 The steep walls of the mountains revealed layered sedimentary rock.
 Most of the rocks in Glacier are from sediments more than half a billion years old.
-That’s one quarter the age of Earth!
+That’s one-eighth the age of Earth!
 The rocks that are now the beautiful peaks deposited as sediments on the bottom of a basin that was regularly and for extended periods of time submerged with shallow seas.

 Soon, I reached the remnants of old wildfires.
 The contrast between the charred trees and the lush greenery that started to sprout from the ashes was a beautiful reminder of the cycle of life and death and how they depend on each other — the ashes from the trees consumed by the wildfire enrich the soil and help a new generation of plants thrive.